ArchiveBox/ArchiveBox/README.md

  - Path to Chrome: `CHROME_BINARY` values: [`chromium-browser`]/`/usr/local/bin/chromium-browser`/`...`
  - Path to wget: `WGET_BINARY` values: [`wget`]/`/usr/local/bin/wget`/`...`
  - Download timemout: `TIMEOUT` values: [`60`]/`30`/`...`
+ - html index template: `INDEX_TEMPLATE` value:  `templates/index.html`/`...`
+ - html index row template: `INDEX_ROW_TEMPLATE` value:  `templates/index_row.html`/`...`

- (See defaults & more at the top of `archive.py`)
+ (See defaults & more at the top of `config.py`)

+To tweak the outputted html index file's look and feel, just copy the files in `templates/` somewhere else and edit away.
+Use the two index config variables above to point the script to your new custom template files.

-You can also tweak the outputted html index in `index_template.html`.
-It just uses python format strings (not a proper templating engine like jinja2), which is why the CSS is double-bracketed `{{...}}`.
+The templates use format strings (not a proper templating engine like jinja2), which is why the CSS is double-bracketed `{{...}}`.

 ## Publishing Your Archive